 How To Build The Perfect Capsule Wardrobe

-If you've ever stared blankly into your closet wondering what you're going to wear, overwhelmed by the myriad of choices in front of you, you may want to consider building yourself a capsule wardrobe.
+If you've ever stared blankly into your closet and wondered what you're going to wear, overwhelmed by the myriad choices in front of you, you may want to consider building yourself a capsule wardrobe.
 It is a selection of key items that you can wear interchangeably with each other, or that serve as fashion staples.
 Typically, you're looking for a neutral color so the attire will match everything, making finding something to wear easy and painless.
-It's become increasingly popular amongst those who prioritize minimalism and sustainability in their fashion choices.
+It's become increasingly popular among those who prioritize minimalism and sustainability in their fashion choices.

 "A capsule wardrobe is a concise, curated selection of timeless clothing.
 It can vary from person to person based on our differing lifestyles, but the best pieces are the kind that can be worn at work, during cocktail hour, and dressed down on the weekend," designer Misha Nonoo tells InStyle.
 She explains that you want to tailor the items to the individual, based on their needs.
 Not everyone's collection of clothes will look the same, but the functionality behind it will always be similar.